dymodi/dymodi.github.io/Literature-Reviews/MLDM/Learning-with-Missing-Value-Related-Works.md

 ---
-author: Yi DING
-layout: post
+layout: single
-title: Related Works of Learning with Missing Value
+title: "Related Works of Learning with Missing Value"
+permalink: /Literature-Reviews/MLDM/Learning-with-Missing-Value-Related-Works/
+classes: wide
+author_profile: true
+use_math: true
-date: Nov.
-1, 2018
+date: 18/11/1
 ---
-# Related Works of Learning with Missing Value

 [1] gives comparison of several approaches for solving the missing value problem, including deletion and single imputation techniques.
 First we can study the characteristic of the missing data. **Deletion methods** is one of the basic methods to dealing with missing values.
 In **single imputation methods**, missing values are filled in and the outcome is a complete data set.